freeCodeCamp/chapter/CONTRIBUTING.md

 #### Creating a Migration

-The database is currently undergoing a re-write and we are using `prisma db push` to keep the database in sync with the schema.
+The database is currently undergoing a re-write and we are using `npm run db:sync` to keep the database in sync with the schema.
 Once this is complete, we will update the scripts with the migration workflow.

 # Running Remotely